Kesha123/todo-list/README.md

     - [x] "Save new" button to save the current TODO list using the backend.
     - [x] "Load" button that is used to load saved lists from the backend.
     - [x] Update" button to overwrite existing list with what is currently active in the UI.

-## Expected project grade and the reasoning behind it
-Expected grade is 5.
-Reasons:
-- Completed all phases in time
-- Managed to fulfill all given requirements
-- Completed the tasks with bare minimum issues
-- Completed all weekly course tasks on time which helped us to gain knowledge for this project